Skip to main content

 Encourage knowledge sharing among colleagues:

-• Lunch and Lean / Brown Bag Lunches: Organise informal sessions where employees discuss leadership challenges and share insights.
+• Lunch and Learn / Brown Bag Lunches: Organise informal sessions where employees discuss leadership challenges and share insights.

 • Internal Forums: Create online forums or discussion groups where managers can exchange ideas and best practices.